Gloss (optics): Standard gloss measurement

 Standardisation in gloss measurement was led by Hunter and ASTM (American Society for Testing and Materials) who produced ASTM D523 Standard test method for specular gloss in 1939.
 This incorporated a method for measuring gloss at a specular angle of 60°.
-Later editions of the Standard (1951) included methods for measuring at 20° for evaluating high gloss finishes, developed at the DuPont Company (Horning and Morse, 1947) and 85° (matte, or low, gloss).
+Later editions of the Standard (1951) included methods for measuring at 20° for evaluating high gloss finishes, developed at the DuPont Company (Horning and Morse, 1947) and 85° (matt, or low, gloss).

 ASTM has a number of other gloss-related standards designed for application in specific industries including the old 45° method which is used primarily now used for glazed ceramics, polyethylene and other plastic films.

 In 1937, the paper industry adopted a 75° specular-gloss method because the angle gave the best separation of coated book papers.
 This method was adopted in 1951 by the Technical Association of Pulp and Paper Industries as TAPPI Method T480.

 In the paint industry, measurements of the specular gloss are made according to International Standard ISO 2813 (BS 3900, Part 5, UK; DIN 67530, Germany; NFT 30-064, France; AS 1580, Australia; JIS Z8741, Japan, are also equivalent).
 This standard is essentially the same as ASTM D523 although differently drafted.

 Studies of polished metal surfaces and anodised aluminium automotive trim in the 1960s by Tingle, Potter and George led to the standardisation of gloss measurement of high gloss surfaces by goniophotometry under the designation ASTM E430.
 In this standard it also defined methods for the measurement of distinctness of image gloss and reflection haze.